Shane Lowry wins British Open to claim first major | DW | 21.07.2019

 Lee Westwood, Rickie Fowler and former Masters champion Danny Willett all had highs and lows on their final day, but couldn't stay consistent for long enough to truly challenge.

 Defending champion Francesco Molinari finished with a fine 5-under-par 66 to be 3-under for the tournament.
-World number one and four-time major winner Brooks Koepka struggled to recover after bogeying the first four holes and finished the day 2-over-par, and the tournament 7-under.
+World number one and four-time major winner Brooks Koepka struggled to recover after bogeying the first four holes and finished the day 3-over-par, and the tournament 6-under.